|Tec 5 Arnold

-At the fort, they were greeted by Gen. Edward King.
-The general apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
+At the fort, they were greeted by Colonel Edward King, who apologized that they had to live in tents along the main road between the fort and Clark Airfield.
 He made sure that they all received Thanksgiving Dinner before he went to have his own.
 Ironically, this was the date the National Guard members of the battalion had expected to be released from federal service.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.
 Since their barracks were unfinished, Arnold and the other soldiers once again, found themselves living in tents The tents were along the main road between Ft.
 Stotsenburg and Clark Airfield.

 The morning of December 8, 1941, Arnold and the other soldiers were called together by Capt.
 Walter Write the company commander.
 He informed his men of the Japanese attack on Pearl Harbor ten hours earlier.
 He then ordered his tank crews to secure part of the perimeter of the airfield.